How To Make 2023 A Successful Year for Your Projects

 Business acumen and the ability to navigate office politics help you get work done when your project isn’t textbook.

-In 2022, I think we’ll see (and expect) more and more good project managers flexing their professional judgement.
+This year, I think we’ll see (and expect) more and more good project managers flexing their professional judgement.
 You want to do an

 We have more flexibility to adapt project approaches to our environment than ever before, but we need to have a solid basis for making the right call before we make tailoring decisions.
 Plus it helps to be a bit brave and to have someone in your corner!